Stratio/crossdata/doc/src/site/sphinx/2_getting_started.rst

 Next Steps
 ==========

-More information check out the `Reference guide <6_reference guide.rst>`_ Scala driver exaw the modules it depends on are installed and configured.
-For example, how would you configure GoSec as it pertains to Crossdata, its benefits, etc. Examples in `github <https://github.com/Stratio/Crossdata/tree/master/examples/src/main/scala/com/stratio/crossdata/examples>`_
+To learn more about Crossdata, you can visit the `Reference guide <6_reference guide.rst>`_ or check out some examples at `github <https://github.com/Stratio/Crossdata/tree/master/examples/src/main/scala/com/stratio/crossdata/examples>`_